Program overview

 Program Overview

 Humber’s Traditional Chinese Medicine Practitioner advanced diploma program is the first and only publicly funded program of its kind offered at a post-secondary institution in Canada.
-This intensive program is delivered over six academic semesters and three summer clinical semesters.
-It is grounded in the traditional Chinese medicine (TCM) practitioner skillset, approved by all provincial TCM regulators in Canada.
-Students will acquire the necessary skills and professional experience to become a TCM Practitioner in Ontario.
-The program combines theoretical course-based instruction with several clinical placements, providing a comprehensive understanding of both Traditional Chinese and Western medicine practices.
-Graduates will be trained to conduct TCM diagnoses and develop appropriate treatment plans utilizing skills in acupuncture, herbal medicine, clinical practice management, professionalism, and safety.
-The program also emphasizes the promotion of evidence-informed practice of TCM through scientific research.
+This intensive program is designed to equip students with the essential skills and professional experience necessary to become a TCM Practitioner in Ontario.
+The curriculum combines theoretical instruction with clinical placements, ensuring a comprehensive understanding of both Traditional Chinese and Western medicine practices.
+Graduates will be proficient in conducting TCM diagnoses and developing treatment plans utilizing acupuncture, herbal medicine, and clinical practice management.
+This program emphasizes evidence-informed practice through scientific research, preparing students for a successful career in the field.

 Program Structure